rwxrob/zet/20210723213417/README.md

-# Are You Standing Right Now?
+# "Do you stand when you stream?"

-No. I'm sitting in a black chair, often in half-lotus position.
+No. I'm sit in a black chair, often in half-lotus position.
 I try to keep good posture while sitting.

+    #faq